 It has become now outdated and has been superseded by the constant pressure type gas turbine (Continuous Combustion Gas Turbine).

-The combustion of fuel takes place continuously that is why it is called continuous combustion gas turbine.
-It works on Joule cycle.
+The combustion of fuel takes place continuously that is why it is called a continuous combustion gas turbine.
+It works on the Joule cycle.

 Working on Constant Pressure Gas Turbine (Continuous Combustion Gas Turbine)

-A compressed air up to pressure 1.5 to 4 kg/cm² is supplied to the combustion chamber where it is split into two parts.
+A compressed air up to a pressure of 1.5 to 4 kg/cm² is supplied to the combustion chamber where it is split into two parts.

-This hot air then meets and mixes with the hot gases from the burner.
+This hot air than meets and mixes with the hot gases from the burner.

 So, it is clear that the quantity of compressed air supplied by the compressor for the combustion of oil in the combustion chamber is excess than required.

 The supply of excess air lowers the temperature of the products of combustion from the burner.
-Hence there is always a possibility of damage to blades and other components of gas turbine due to very high temperature.
+Hence there is always a possibility of damage to blades and other components of the gas turbines due to very high temperatures.

 As this mixture of hot gases and the excess air passes over the various rings of moving blades of the turbine, it expands continuously and in the process, the pressure drops giving rise to an equivalent increase in the kinetic energy which is absorbed by the turbine rotor which is, therefore, imparting rotary motion.
 The gases leave the turbine at about atmospheric pressure.